 - In all scenarios, the pace of the output recovery (W-shaped) is markedly slower than the pace of the initial fall.
-Under the Gradual return to economic growth scenario, London's economy reaches precrisis levels in Q2 2022. - Employment recovery is projected to be significantly slower than output recovery, so that pre-crisis employment levels are not reached before 2024 in the Gradual economic recovery scenario.
+Under the Gradual return to economic growth scenario, London's economy reaches precrisis levels in Q1 2022. - Employment recovery is projected to be significantly slower than output recovery, so that pre-crisis employment levels are not reached before Q4 2023 in the Gradual economic recovery scenario.

 - 1. Scenario assumptions

 - 2. Medium-term scenario projections

 - 3. Long-term scenario projections

-- 4. Methodology
+- 4. Methodology and back series

 - 1. Scenario assumptions

 - 2. Medium-term scenario projections

 - 3. Long-term scenario projections

-- 4. Methodology
+- 4. Methodology and back series